 Placements: students have the opportunity to undertake a work placement in Year 3.
 This is a significant learning and employability enhancement opportunity.
 Past students have gained work placement with organisations such as the Lyric Theatre, Tinderbox Theatre Company, Replay Productions (Northern Ireland's longest established professional Theatre-in-Education company) and the BBC.

-Queen's is not a vocational drama institution, but practice is a key element of our degree programme.
+Please note that Queen's is not a vocational drama institution, but practice is a key element of our Drama programme.

 Beginning at Level 1, workshops and performances enable students to draw upon their reading of literary, cultural, historical and sociological studies to inform their practical understanding of performance.